Yale Environment 360: Funders and partnerships

+The magazine is part of Climate Desk, a journalistic collaboration between Yale Environment 360, Wired, Mother Jones, Slate, and others.

 Awards and accolades

-"Leveling Appalachia," a video produced by E360, was awarded best video at the 2010 National Magazine Awards.
+"Leveling Appalachia," a video produced by e360, was awarded best video at the 2010 National Magazine Awards.
 It was the first video ever to receive a National Magazine Award.
-E360 was also given Online Journalism Awards from the Online News Association in 2009, 2010, and 2011, and has received multiple Webby Award nominations.The Warriors of Qiugang, a short film directed by Ruby Yang and produced by Thomas Lennon, was co-produced and hosted by E360.
+Yale E360 was also honored by the Online News Association in 2009, 2010, and 2011, and has received multiple Webby Award nominations.

+The Warriors of Qiugang, a short film directed by Ruby Yang and produced by Thomas Lennon, was co-produced and hosted by Yale E360.
 It was nominated for an Academy Award for Best Documentary (Short Subject) at the 83rd Academy Awards.